AsayelAlhilali/Robot-Dog-Design/README.md

 # Robot-Dog-Design
-Portfolio of engineering assignments, designs, and technical documentation
+Portfolio of robotic dog design assignments and technical documentation.